BASAL CELL CARCINOMA

 Develop sun-safe habits

-Avoid tanning or long exposure to daylight
+Avoid tanning or extended UV exposure

 Check your skin regularly